China Iran oil imports rise as payment dispute resolved

 "China's importing of Iranian oil is based on its own economic development needs," said Hong Lei, a spokesperson for China's Foreign Ministry.

-"This is fully reasonable and legitimate."'As normal'
+"This is fully reasonable and legitimate."

 China's economic growth in recent years has seen a rise in demand for energy resources, turning it into one of the biggest consumers of crude oil in the world.